 - Internship (12 credits)

-- Blended Academic Year in Residence (40 credits)
+- Blended Academic Year in Residence (40 credits; 45 credits for Illinois students)

 - Completion of the Doctoral Dissertation

-- Dissertation writing courses (5 credits per term for a minimum of 4 terms; taken continuously until completion)
+- Dissertation writing courses (20 credits; taken continuously until completion)

 - Completion of a beginning-of-quarter, mid-quarter, and end-of quarter plan for each term